 We can be guilty of always toting our larger attractions throughout our city, but should not forget the more unknown locations that leave you asking others, “did you know?”
 These places and landmarks are what set Norfolk apart from any other city.
-Here are a few of our favorite unknown spots that you can still enjoy now or add them to your “must see” list for later.
+Here are a few of our favorite unknown spots that you can still enjoy now or add to your “must-see” list for later.

 Mile Marker Zero

 We all love a hidden gem, especially nowadays when social distancing is crucial.
 Have you seen mile marker zero behind the Nauticus campus?
 This once concrete grey dock became a canvas for local artist, Rick Nickel.
 Beautifully painted on the spacious dock is a 3,000 square foot mural, the magenta line, the name deriving from a navigational guide on the Intracoastal Waterway nautical charts.
 With hand-painted benches lining the dock, it makes for the perfect picnic spot.
 Contact Nauticus for Pier operating hours.

 This might be Norfolk’s best-kept secret!
 The Fred Heutte Center is a nonprofit horticultural center housed in a restored 1887 ferry terminal.
 The terminal served Norfolk and Portsmouth ferry riders up until 1952 and then was deconstructed to be relocated to 1000 Botetourt Gardens, the heart of Norfolk’s Ghent neighborhood.
 The area incorporates four different gardens: a perennial garden, the herb knot garden, the heirloom vegetable garden, and a water garden.